Student Health Insurance

 News & Events

-If you have NOT been enrolled in student health insurance for spring semester, but have recently lost health insurance coverage, and you are thinking you might want to enroll in the student health insurance program, please contact Kerry Barnes in Student Accounts at 503-768-7830.
+If you have NOT been enrolled in student health insurance, but have recently lost health insurance coverage, and you are thinking you might want to enroll in the student health insurance program, please contact Kerry Barnes in Student Accounts at 503-768-7830.

 All degree-seeking and visiting undergraduate and law students are required to have health insurance that is comparable to the student health insurance plan offered by the College.* Students enrolled in the Academic English Studies program are also held to this insurance requirement.
 This requirement also applies to students participating in Lewis & Clark Overseas and Off-Campus Programs, both international and domestic.

 *Law students enrolled in the distance learning LLM program are the sole exception to this requirement.
 These students are not required to have health insurance, and are not allowed to enroll in the student health insurance program.

 *If you are a visiting student from Hoksuei Gakuen, Waseda, SACM, the Embassy of Kuwait, Rikkyo or Konkuk, you will have health insurance coverage through your sponsoring organization so you will not be enrolled in student health insurance.
 You do not need to complete a waiver.

 Lewis & Clark does NOT enforce a health insurance requirement for students in the Graduate School for Education and Counseling (GSEC), though GSEC students are strongly encouraged to have health insurance.
 GSEC students may voluntarily enroll in the student health insurance program.